Australia's Funniest Home Videos

-Australia's Funniest Home Videos (AFHV, also known as Funniest Home Videos or simply The Video Show, originally Graham Kennedy's Funniest Home Video Show in its first season and Australia's Funniest Home Video Show until 2004) is an Australian television show on the Nine Network that presents home videos sent in by viewers.
-It is the Australian counterpart of America's Funniest Home Videos, which was also created by Vin Di Bona.
+Australia's Funniest Home Videos (AFHV, also known as Funniest Home Videos or simply The Video Show, originally Graham Kennedy's Funniest Home Video Show in its first season and Australia's Funniest Home Video Show until 2004) is an Australian television show on the Nine Network that presented home videos sent in by viewers.
+It was the Australian counterpart of America's Funniest Home Videos, which was also created by Vin Di Bona.

 The show was broadcast from 29 March 1990 until 8 February 2014.
 Although Nine did not officially cancel the show, in 2015 they stated that they had no plans to produce new episodes.

 Synopsis

 The show is similar in content to You've Been Framed! and America's Funniest Home Videos, which was also created by Vin Di Bona (which was based on Tokyo Broadcasting System's Fun TV with Kato-chan and Ken-chan).
 The videos frequently feature slapstick and lowbrow humour such as people tripping over or animals behaving in amusing ways.
 Most videos are overdubbed with a voice-over and sound effects.
 In a deal with various foreign producers of similar shows, some imported clips are used, in exchange for home-grown videos from Australia.

 Each new Australian video shown on the programme received $500.
 At the end of each episode the audience watching at home can choose their favourite video of the night from a selection of 4, via telephone and SMS voting, with the winning clip receiving $10,000.
-At the end of each year, winning clips compete in a semi-final and grand final, where in the most recent seasons third place received a home theatre package, second place received a prize package worth around $100,000 (typically with two or three cars), while the winner received $250,000 in cash (although in 2012 the winner received $150,000).
+At the end of each year, winning clips compete in a semi-final and grand final, where in the most recent seasons third place received a home theatre package, second place received a prize package worth around $100,000 (typically with two or three cars), while the winner received $250,000 in cash (although in 2012 the winner received $150,000) and the title of "Australia's Funniest Home Video".

 In 2005, the show received a major revamp with a new set, logo and theme music, leaving behind the original internationally recognised look of America's Funniest Home Videos for a "futuristic" design with a brighter and more open set.
 Since then, the set has received both minor and major alterations, but still retains a bright and open appearance.

 For most of the show's life, it has been a half-hour program broadcast on Tuesday at 7.30 pm.
 In mid 2000 the show moved to 6.30 pm Saturday, and in 2004, was extended to one hour.
 In 2013, the show switched from its regular seasonal broadcast to a "summer season" of repeats to allow for broadcasting of The Voice Australia.
 In 2014, the show returned to its original half-hour format and aired on Saturday at 7.00 pm.